modRSW-convective-scale-DA/ismodRSW_satDA/README.md

 ### Running the code: basics

-All python scripts of the repository can be executed from terminal:
+All python scripts of the repository can be executed from terminal, from inside the ismodRSW_sat repository:
 ```
 python name_of_script.py config/config_file.py [additional arguments]
 ```